-This paper was written as part of the Monetary and Fiscal History of Latin America Project sponsored by the Becker Friedman Institute at the University of Chicago.
+This paper has been written as part of the Monetary and Fiscal History of Latin America Project sponsored by the Becker Friedman Institute at the University of Chicago.
+It will be a chapter in A Monetary and Fiscal History of Latin America, 1960-2017, edited by Timothy J. Kehoe and Juan Pablo Nicolini and published by the University of Minnesota Press.
 We thank Lars Hansen and a referee for comments.
 The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.